Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 Better fit for your meter & lifestyle

-Some fixed deals suit Economy 7, smart meters or prepayment better than others.
+Some fixed deals suit Economy 7, smart meters or EV charging better than others.
 Comparing whole-of-market helps you find a fit.

 How to get the cheapest fixed energy deal (step-by-step)